geoffrey-kleinberg/q-Pebbling/README.md

 ## Find the $q$-Pebbling Number of Many Graphs

-The `all_graphs` directory contains every connected graph on 3 to 9 vertices.
-These files can be found on [this page](https://users.cecs.anu.edu.au/~bdm/data/graphs.html).
+The `all_graphs` directory contains files that list every connected graph on 3 to 7 vertices.
+These files, and files with all graphs from 8 to 11 vertices, can be found on [this page](https://users.cecs.anu.edu.au/~bdm/data/graphs.html).
 Graph data is stored in g6 format.
 Information on how to read a graph stored in g6 format is found [here](https://users.cecs.anu.edu.au/~bdm/data/formats.html).
 For the code in this repo, download the executable corresponding to your machine and place it in this repo's directory.
 For further information on the g6 format, see [this page](https://users.cecs.anu.edu.au/~bdm/data/formats.txt).

 Several functions are already included.
 Using `all_graphs.py`, you can calculate the $q$-pebbling number of all graphs of order $n$.
 For most cases, this will take an extraordinarily long time to run.
 To find the $q$-pebbling number of all graphs on $n$ vertices of diameter 2, use `diameter2_all.py`.
 To find all Class $0_q$ graphs on $n$ vertices, use `find_all_class0.py`.